-Many auto manufacturers including BMW, Chevrolet, Jaguar, Land Rover, and MINI; as well as charging station providers FLO, ChargePoint, and Enel X have chosen Qmerit to provide their customers with a nationwide network of pre-qualified EV charging station installers.
+Many auto manufacturers including BMW, Chevrolet, Jaguar, Land Rover, MINI, and Electrify America; as well as charging station providers FLO, ChargePoint, and Enel X have chosen Qmerit to provide their customers with a nationwide network of pre-qualified EV charging station installers.
 Qmerit's network contains some of the highest quality residential electrical contractors in the nation.
 We are focused on giving you a successful home EV charging installation experience from start to finish.

 Specialized EV charger installations- EV owners are connected to Qmerit installers, not random service organizations.
 Setting up your home for EV charging can be confusing and complicated without expertise.
 Qmerit ’s unique scoring system tracks contractor performance and customer satisfaction to help you get the best contractors available.